Skip to main content

 Custom InspectorRegisterCustomInspector

-The type descriptor defines static information about the custom UI.
+The type descriptor defines the static information of the custom UI.

 Custom EditorCustomEditorDescriptorID